French

 Survey of representative literary texts from Quebec viewed in their historical, social, and cultural contexts.

-FREN341 Arts, Cultures and Society from Romanticism to the Present Day Sections
+FREN331 Arts, Cultures and Society from the Middle Ages to the Revolution Sections

-Exploration of modern and contemporary French culture and literature from the early 19th century to the present day; the impact of society on the arts and vice versa.
+Exploration of early French culture and literature from the Middle Ages to the close of the Early Modern period and the French Revolution; the impact of society on the arts and vice versa.

 FREN346 French at Work Sections